Virtual Nomad

 Let’s break down the script and understand its inner workings:

-which represents the maximum allowed duration for ADConnect to remain open.
-In our case, it is set to 2 hours (2 * 60 * 60 seconds). - Using the
+1. We start by defining a variable $maxOpenTime which represents the maximum allowed duration for ADConnect to remain open.
+In our case, it is set to 2 hours (2 * 60 * 60 seconds).

-variable contains a valid process.
-If ADConnect is running, we proceed to calculate the duration it has been running. - The
+3. We check if the $adConnectProcess variable contains a valid process.
+If ADConnect is running, we proceed to calculate the duration it has been running.

 Also, note that Write-EventLog requires elevated permissions (administrator), and you need to have the source “AzureADConnectWizard” registered for the Application log.
 If it’s not, you’ll have to create it first by running this line of code: